ruslanas/GettingAndCleaningDataProject/CodeBook.md

 Code Book
 ======================================================================

-Signals were taken from accelerometer and gyroscope on the waist of test subjects while performing various activities.
+Signals were taken from accelerometer and gyroscope on the waist of test subject while performing various activities.

 Below you can see a list of all the features in the table produced by script.